-(1) Custodian.
+- (1) Custodian.
 The Board will retain a custodian to hold and account for the System's securities and cash available for investment.
 The custodian will maintain and make available information concerning the holdings and transactions of the System to the Board, the Investment Officer and staff, the investment consultants, the performance measurement analyst, and external investment managers.
 With respect to cash available for investment purposes, the custodian has the authority to invest such cash in accordance with Section 10.
-If the Board retains investment managers so selected may also be appointed as custodians of the System's cash and securities for the purpose and with the authority described herein.

-(2) Securities Lender.
+If the Board retains investment managers to manage the System's portfolios through collective investment funds, the investment managers so selected may also be appointed as custodians of the System's cash and securities for the purpose and with the authority described herein. - (2) Securities Lender.
 The Board may authorize an appointed custodian or other qualifying entity to lend the securities of the System.
 The terms by which the securities lending program is conducted shall be reflected in the applicable contractual agreements and Board actions regarding these appointments.